edisonkwan18/project2-quiz/README.md

 # Coding Challenge
 ## Welcome to Coding Challenge
 Coding Challenge is a simple quiz about knowledge of basic HTML, CSS and Javascript.
-It contains 20 questions and the quiz will shows 10 questions randomly.g
+It contains 20 questions and the quiz will shows 10 questions randomly.

 Live link can be found here - [Coding Challenge](https://edisonkwan18.github.io/project2-quiz/)